RenoldThomas/calculator/README.md

 The calculator uses event-driven JavaScript to handle user input and perform calculations.
 It maintains the current state through variables tracking the current number, previous number, and selected operation.

+## Installation Instructions
+1. Clone this repository to your local machine
+2. Open index.html in any modern web browser
+3. Alternatively, access the deployed version at https://renoldthomas.github.io/calculator

 ## Future Improvements

 Potential enhancements could include: